michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 Shuo Feng (fshuo@umich.edu)

+For help or issues using the code, please create an issue for this repository or contact Haowei Sun (haoweis@umich.edu).
 # Contact

-For help or issues using the pre-trained models, please submit a GitHub issue.
-For other communications, please contact Haowei Sun (haoweis@umich.edu) or Henry Liu (henryliu@umich.edu).
+For general questions about the paper, please contact Henry Liu (henryliu@umich.edu).